rd11490/NBA_Tutorials/five_man_net_rating/README.md

 The problem with making these judgements is that they are based on something like a 55 possession sample.
 Using points per 100 possession on less than 100 possessions is insanity, especially when a single basket changes Net Rating by 2-3 points at 100 possessions.

-## 5 Man Units are almost all Small Sample
+## 5 Man Units Are Almost All Small Sample

 #### 2019-20 (December 10, 2019)
 Let's start with the current season.
 Through December 10th the stats for